golbog/orange3-chem/about.md

-Image Analytics
+Chemoinformatics
 ---------------

-Simplifies loading of images and through deep network-based embedding enables their analysis.
-Embedding represents images with feature vector, allowing the use of Orange's standard arsenal of widgets for clustering, classification or any other kind of feature-based analysis.
-Use Image Viewer from the core Orange to visualize the images.
+Embedding molecules annotated with SMILES notation with CNN-based fingerprint, allowing the use of Orange's standard arsenal of widgets for clustering, classification or any other kind of feature-based analysis.
+Use Molecule Viewer to visualize molecule 2D structures.